1. What's the point?

 In addition, you certainly know that you can't believe everything you find on the internet.
 What you find may be misleading or just plain wrong.

-Finally, and most importantly, you are forfeiting the opportunity to formulate and ask a question of a fellow person.
+Finally, and most importantly, by turning to Google you are forfeiting the opportunity to formulate and ask a question of another person.
 You will find that you learn a tremendous amount (and sometimes will even answer your own question) when you sit down and think about how you're going to ask someone—not a machine—a question. ``What do I know already?'', ``What piece am I missing?'',

 etc. We are persons; our purpose is to encounter other persons.
 Yes, that can happen through books and the internet, but

-when you have the opportunity for a more personal engagement you would be wise to take advantage of it.
+when you have the opportunity for a more personal interaction you would be wise to take advantage of it.

 *I'm not saying the problems sets are or necessarily must be unpleasant (in fact, some folks really like them); I'm simply acknowledging the fact that not everyone likes chemistry, and problem sets may not be your favorite pastime.
 I know I didn't exactly like quarter-mile sprint intervals in track practice, but they sure got me into shape as long as I was willing to push myself a little bit.